taflaj/taflaj.github.io/_posts/2024-05-15-functional-programming.md

 ### Object oriented programming

 OOP (for short) is one example of imperative programming.
-You model the data and behavior in classes and, on run time, the program instantiates classes into objects.
-A class can be viewed as the blueprint of the data you want to handle and how it should behave, while the objects are the data itself.
+You model the data and behavior in classes and, during run time, the program instantiates classes into objects.
+A class can be viewed as the blueprint of the data you want to handle and how it should behave, while the objects contain the data itself.

 Four basic principles of OOP:[^1]
 - **Abstraction**: Modeling the relevant attributes and interactions of entities as classes to define an abstract representation of a system.